icewind1991/nextcloud-dev/README.md

-# docker-owncloud-dev
+# docker-nextcloud-dev

-Docker image for [ownCloud][] for development
+Docker image for [NextCloud][] for development

-This image pulls the ownCloud source from the host filesystem while maintaining a seperate config and data directory which makes it easy to test your local code in a clean ownCloud instance.
+This image pulls the NextCloud source from the host filesystem while maintaining a seperate config and data directory which makes it easy to test your local code in a clean NextCloud instance.

 The build instructions are tracked on [GitHub][this.project_github_url].
 Automated builds are hosted on [Docker Hub][this.project_docker_hub_url].